rails/rails/guides/source/getting_started.md

 Experienced Rails developers also report that it makes web application development more fun.

 Rails is opinionated software.
-It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.
+It makes the assumption that there is the "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.
 If you learn "The Rails Way" you'll probably discover a tremendous increase in productivity.
 If you persist in bringing old habits from